-2017 Social Justice Awards Gala
+UUSJ 2017 Social Justice Awards Categories, Eligibility and Criteria

 To celebrate the accomplishments of those working for social justice, Unitarian Universalists for Social Justice (UUSJ) invites nominations for our Social Justice Awards Program.
 The awards recognize those individuals and congregations who inspire, support and express effective social justice – those deeply committed volunteers, congregations, and ministers/senior leaders who are the heart the social justice movement in the National Capital Region.

 UUSJ is grateful to each congregation for participating in the vital process of selecting the best social justice work in any chosen category.
 What follows are the: Eligibility Requirements for Nominees, Award Categories, and Award Criteria.
-The website for submissions will be in place around the first of August.

 Eligibility Requirements and Instructions for

 - Nomination(s) must be submitted in full and final form by the announced submission deadline (Wednesday, September 6, 2017).

 - Nominator must obtain the acknowledgement of the congregation’s minister/senior leader of the nomination(s) being submitted, which includes review of the nomination text.

 - Submissions must be completed online by completing the online form.

 - Awardees may only receive one award each award cycle.